 Cystic fibrosis is a chronic disease that is typically progressive (meaning it continually gets more severe).

 When someone has cystic fibrosis, they produce excess mucus that is thick and stickier than the mucus of a healthy person, causing the mucus to build up over time and block airways.
 Normal mucus is a slippery, watery texture, but if you have cystic fibrosis, your mucus is sticky instead of slippery, and thick instead of watery.

-Not only can this mucus build up cause breathing difficulties, it can also encourage bacteria to spread throughout the lungs and the rest of the body.
-This bacteria can cause infections like bronchitis, pneumonia and more.
+Not only can this mucus build-up cause breathing difficulties, but it can also encourage bacteria to spread throughout the lungs and the rest of the body.
+This bacteria can cause infections like bronchitis, pneumonia, and more.
 It can even damage the lungs themselves.

 As the mucus thickens and the bacteria spreads, your pancreas becomes overloaded with the mucus, causing disturbances in both the pancreas and the intestines.

 The mucus buildup in the pancreas acts as a repellent for the digestive enzymes that allow the body to break down food.
 If these enzymes cannot do their job, the body cannot receive the nutrients in the food needed for basic survival.

 Genetics and Cystic Fibrosis

 Cystic fibrosis is a genetic illness, but many times the disease goes undiagnosed because the person doesn't know that one of the parents is a carrier.
 In many of those cases even, the parent who is the carrier didn't even know about the gene.